spiral/docs/contributing.md

 * PSR-2 and PSR-4
 * KISS/SOLID (reasonably)
-* Your code must include Unit tests
+* Your code must include tests

 ## Help Needed In
 If you want to help but don't know where to start: